IBM-Cloud/ansible-collection-ibm/docs/ibm_database.rst

 Parameters
 ----------

-  point_in_time_recovery_deployment_id (False, str, None)
+  resource_group_id (False, str, None)
-    The CRN of source instance
+    The id of the resource group in which the Database instance is present

-  configuration (False, str, None)
-    The configuration in JSON format

-  backup_encryption_key_crn (False, str, None)
-    The Backup Encryption Key CRN

-  point_in_time_recovery_time (False, str, None)
+  service (True, str, None)
-    The point in time recovery time stamp of the deployed instance
+    (Required for new resource) The name of the Cloud Internet database service

-  users (False, list, None)
+  allowlist (False, list, None)
     None

-  group (False, list, None)
-    None

   plan (True, str, None)
     (Required for new resource) The plan type of the Database instance

-  service (True, str, None)
-    (Required for new resource) The name of the Cloud Internet database service

-  adminpassword (False, str, None)
-    The admin user password for the instance

-  key_protect_key (False, str, None)
-    The CRN of Key protect key

-  location (True, str, None)
-    (Required for new resource) The location or the region in which Database instance exists

   version (False, str, None)